Galena River (Illinois)

 The Galena River, also known as the Fevre or Fever River, is a 52.4 mi river which flows through the Midwestern United States.

 Geography

-The river rises in Lafayette County, Wisconsin, south of Benton and southwest of Shullsburg.
+The river rises in Lafayette County, Wisconsin, northwest of Belmont.
 It enters Illinois in Jo Daviess County to flow through the city of Galena before it joins the upper Mississippi River a few miles south and west.
 The river is part of the Driftless Area of Illinois and Wisconsin.
 This region was ice-free during the Wisconsin glaciation and underwent hundreds of thousands of years of glacial-free erosion.
 The river also occupies a substantial canyon.

 History

-The indigenous name for the river was "Maucaubee" which if translated means "fever" or "fever that blisters," the indigenous term for small pox.
+The indigenous name for the river was "Maucaubee" which if translated means "fever" or "fever that blisters", the indigenous term for small pox.